Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a stand-alone credit when the app is in Local mode.
+Use the information in this section to process a stand-alone credit when the app is in Local mode.

 This type of transaction is used to process a credit without reference to the original